Palisades Charter High School: Curriculum

 The school includes a New Media Academy that was, as of 1998, one of three in LAUSD.
 Pali High uses its charter school status to increase the visibility of this program.
 By that year DreamWorks had financed it with $100,000.
 The location fees generated by Aaron Spelling's use of the school for Malibu Shores were used to, by 1998, install a new computer lab.

-As of 2002 Palisades High School offers a surfing class that can be taken for physical education credit.
+As of 2002, Palisades High School offered a surfing class that can be taken for physical education credit.
 It was established around 1998 by Ray Millette, a marine biology teacher and surfer.

-Palisades Charter High School is known for having a great music program.
-Its marching band has medaled 3 years in a row at the SCSBOA championships: in 2013 getting silver, in 2014 winning the gold for 3A and in 2015 getting bronze.
-The school also has a winter Drumline that competes in both SCPA and WGI and is also the 2016 SCPA "A class" silver medalist.
+Palisades Charter High School is known for its music program.
+Its marching band has medaled three years in a row at the SCSBOA championships: in 2013 winning silver, in 2014 winning gold for 3A, and in 2015 winning bronze.
+The school also has a winter drumline that competes in both SCPA and WGI, and is also the 2016 SCPA "A class" silver medalist.

 Discrimination and lawsuits

 In 2016, extensive hate graffiti was found at the campus including references to the Ku Klux Klan, Jews, African-Americans, and LGBTQ people.

 In June 2017, Palisades Charter High School gained national media attention after an African-American student was depicted in a student blog with a noose drawn around her neck.

 In December 2021, following a false school shooting threat targeting Pali as well as other schools in the area, extensive graffiti was discovered on the campus.
-Among other things, messages proclaiming "Black Lives Matter" and "Kill the Dean" were spray-painted, along an Anarchy symbol and symbols of other extremist political movements.
+Among other things, messages proclaiming "Black Lives Matter" and "Kill the Dean" were spray-painted, along an anarchy symbol and symbols of other extremist political movements.